mikegagnon/tic-tac-toe/README.md

 1. Which move should Red make?
 Left or right?
 2. If both Red and Blue play perfectly, how will the game end?
 Red win, Blue win, or Draw?

-These questions may be much more difficult this time.
+These questions may be more difficult this time.
 If you're stumped, the following section will explain the trick for solving this puzzle.

 ### How to solve a game tree